gsdevme/phoenix-docs/framework/model/index.rst

 Commands
 --------
 Commands represent an instruction to alter the model.
-All actions that require a change to system state, or to 'do' something must be modelled via commands.
+All actions that require a change to system state, or to 'do' something must be modeled via commands.
 Commands extend the MessageInterface and are sent to the 'CommandBus' to be handled.
-You can see the anatomy of a command by checking the contents of 'Phoenix/Model/*/Command'.

-:ref:`Command Documentation <phoenix-model-commands>`
+You can see the anatomy of currently modeled commands by checking the contents of 'Phoenix/Model/*/Command'.
+Read the :ref:`Command Documentation <phoenix-model-commands>` to learn more on the structure of commands.

 Handlers
 --------
 Handlers take command classes and perform system actions based on the contents of the command.
-Handlers are excecuted via the 'Command Bus' either synchronously (immediately) or asynchronously (via a system such as rabbitMQ, Beanstalkd or ironMQ).

-:ref:`Handler Documentation <phoenix-model-handlers>`
+Handlers are executed via the 'Command Bus' either synchronously (immediately) or asynchronously (via a system such as rabbitMQ, Beanstalkd or ironMQ).
+Read the :ref:`Handler Documentation <phoenix-model-handlers>` to learn more on how to declare a handler.

 Command Bus
 -----------
 The `Command Bus` is responsible for handling all commands registered in the system.
 This service should be accessed wherever you create a command that needs to be executed:

 .. code-block:: php